amitaibar97/Generic_IoT_Infrastructure/README.md

 git clone https://github.com/amitaibar97/Generic_IoT_Infrastructure.git
 ```
 ## Environment Setup
-- This project requires Java Development Kit (JDK) version 8 or higher due to the use of lambda expressions and other Java 8 features.
-Ensure your JDK version meets this requirement.
+- This project requires Java Runtime Enviroment (JRE) version 8 or higher.
+Ensure your JRE version meets this requirement.

-### Integrated Development Environment (IDE)
-- Any modern IDE that supports Java development (like IntelliJ IDEA, Eclipse, or VS Code with the Java extension) should be suitable.
-- Configure your IDE to use the correct JDK version (8 or higher) in the project settings.

 ### Build Tools and Dependency Management
 - If you're using build tools like Maven or Gradle, ensure your IDE supports these and is configured to use the project's build file (e.g., `pom.xml` for Maven projects).